Callidon/bloom-filters/README.md

 #### Methods

-- `update(element: string) -> void`: add a new occurence of an element to the sketch.
+- `update(element: HashableInput) -> void`: add a new occurence of an element to the sketch.
 - `count() -> number`: estimate the number of distinct elements in the sketch.
 - `merge(other: HyperLogLog) -> HyperLogLog`: merge occurences of two sketches.
 - `equals(other: HyperLogLog) -> boolean`: Test if two sketchs are equals.